skills59/Skills-Technologies-Nigeria-Limited/README.md

 The page will reload if you make edits.\

-Lunching the files the way they are might result to an error because the node_modules folder and the build folder are not present in the app you should install these via mpn to enjoy the app
+Lunching the files the way they are might result to an error because the node_modules folder and the build folder are not present in the app you should install these via npm to enjoy the app

 results from error should refere you to reinstall the missing dependencies which should resolve the issue.